-to the best of my knowledge and be i submitted in this application is complete and accura- lief.
-I understand that any false statement herein may ion of this permit and to civil and criminal penalties ornia.
+I certify that the information submitted in this application is complete and accurate to the best of my knowledge and belief.
+I understand that any false statement herein may subject me to suspension or revocation of this permit and to civil and criminal penalties under the laws of the State of California.

 Signature Date